frcepeda/LetsCrate/README.md

 You can type only a fragment of a crate or file's name if you know it's unique.
 Even if you don't specify the --regexp option, the program internally uses *case insensitive* regular expressions.
-For example, you can type only "yell" if one of your crates/files is called "yellow" and you know none of the other ones have that exact string in them.
+For example, you can type only "yell" if one of your crates/files is called "Yellow.zip" and you know none of the other ones have that exact string in them.

 In the off chance that two names collide (e.g. "apple" and "apples with pears"), you can add a '$' to the end of the shorter one ("apple$").